mhornstein/medical-data-streaming-pipeline/README.md

 ## Project Overview

 This project simulates a real-time data pipeline using Apache Kafka, Python, and MongoDB.
 It simulates a scenario where medical entries about patients are generated, processed to extract key information (illness and medicine), and then stored in MongoDB.
-The pipeline is designed to run locally on Windows and can be later extended to run on Google Cloud.
+The pipeline is designed to run locally on Windows and on Google Cloud.

 ## Architecture